• Skip to primary navigation

 • For a thicker sauce add an extra half teaspoon of tapioca starch (or other thickening agent of choice).

-You can use this teriyaki sauce in so many ways.
+You can use this healthy teriyaki sauce in so many ways.
 Some of my favourites include:

-• To make the best stir fry vegetables!
+• To make stir fry vegetables or my teriyaki broccoli and peppers.

-• As a sauce or marinade for vegan chicken, beef or fish dishes.
+• As a sauce or marinade for chicken, beef, tofu or fish dishes.
+It makes really great teriyaki chicken and teriyaki salmon.

-• To make the best fried rice or cauliflower fried rice.
+• To make fried rice or cauliflower fried rice.

 A spoon being dipped into a jar of teriyaki sauce.